oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_unit_precision.md

 #### get_relationship

-Retrieve ID of product unit records assigned to a specific product unit precision record.
+Retrieve the ID of product unit records assigned to a specific product unit precision record.

 #### update_relationship